oskariorg/oskari-docs/community/oskari_community.md

 We encourage you to join Oskari development in different ways.

-If you wish to implement a new feature for Oskari, create [an issue of your idea to GitHub](https://github.com/oskariorg/oskari-docs/issues) and describe it well.
+If you wish to implement a new feature for Oskari, let the world know about it by creating [an issue of your idea to GitHub](https://github.com/oskariorg/oskari-docs/issues) and describe it well.
 Check also the [Community goals](/community/community_goals).

 Here is a [template for creating Oskari OIPS](https://github.com/oskariorg/oskari-docs/wiki/Improvement-Proposal-Template) (Oskari improvement proposal).